xinyanliang/EDFv0.1/README.md

 Note: Some hyper-parameters can be specified in config.py.

-## Reproduce our result on the open-set scenario
+## Reproduce our results on the open-set scenario
 Setting: EDF and view exteacters are trained on PubChem-10k dataset; retrieve database is constructed using training set of ChEMBL-10k dataset;
 these images from test set of ChEMBL-10k dataset are used query images.